Road Pricing

 Edward Sullivan (1998), Evaluating the Impacts of the SR 91 Variable-Toll Express Lane Facility, Civil and Environmental Engineering, Cal Poly State University (http://ceenve.calpoly.edu/sullivan/SR91).

-Toll Roads News (www.tollroadsnews.com) a monthly newsletter on turnpikes, tolling and road price issues.
+Toll Roads News (www.tollroadsnews.com) a monthly newsletter on tolling and road pricing.

 TRB Congestion Pricing Committee (www.trb-pricing.org) provides information on road pricing research by the Transportation Research Board, including papers, conference planning and Committee activities.